Ghost Ships of the Great Lakes

 The government responded by investigating the brittle steel used for ship construction.

 It’s said the Western Reserve can still be seen floating on the waves of Lake Superior today.
-On cloudless nights it’s said ghostly voices of laughter can be heard emanating from the water.
+On cloudless nights, witnesses report hearing ghostly laughter emanating from the water.

 In November 1902, a ship named the SS Bannockburn left Thunder Bay, headed towards Georgian Bay.
 It ran aground, without any damage.
-But, the ship wouldn’t be so lucky.
+But, the ship wasn’t out of the woods.

 Later that night the Bannockburn disappeared into a storm and other than a wooden oar and a life preserver, was never seen again.